EVVSK/Image-Captioner/README.md

 # Image Captioning with Emotional Styles

 A deep learning project for generating emotionally styled captions for images using a CNN+LSTM architecture.
-The model is trained on real MS COCO captions and VIST-style emotional stories (happy, sad, neutral, melancholic, ecstatic, devastated).
+The model is trained on MS COCO captions and VIST-style emotional stories (happy, sad, neutral, melancholic, ecstatic, devastated).
 The project includes a Streamlit web app for interactive caption generation.

 ---